 NOTE that these values on 64-bit systems have been moved in SEP 12.1 RU5 to HKLM\SOFTWARE\Wow6432Node

-If you are dealing with duplicate IDs on machines cloned from an improperly-prepared image, see Related Articles for how to repair them.
+If you are dealing with duplicate IDs on computers cloned from an improperly-prepared image, see Related Articles for how to repair them.

 Client Side Clone Prep